-New Student Orientation (NSO) exists to help and support new students as they transition into the Hope community.
-Orientation is also the time for new students to celebrate as they take this next step, receive instruction and guidance as they transition into the Hope community, including academic advisement in preparation for registration, and much more.
-NSO is a part of the Office of Career Services which strives to enhance student success, campus life, community development, and university-wide excellence.
+New Student Orientation (NSO) exists to help and support new students as they transition into the HIU community.
+Orientation is also the time for new students to celebrate as they take this next step, receive instruction and guidance as they transition into the HIU community, including academic advisement in preparation for registration, and much more.
 With this in mind, we organize seminars, sessions, and activities we hope will expose new students and their families to different educational opportunities, develop quality relationships, and encourage them to utilize campus resources.